starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 ```html
 objdump -all-headers MyProject
 ```
-If you're using a more recent version of objdump, you may need to do _this_ instead:
+If you have a more recent version of objdump, you may need to _do this_ instead:
 ```html
 objdump -t MyProject
 ```

 This outputs a _ton_ of metadata for the Unix executable inside of `MyProject.app`.
-What we need is the symbolic name of our AppDelegate.
+What we need is the symbolic header name for our AppDelegate.
 Do a `[Command] + [F]` and search for `_OBJC_CLASS_`.
 Don't forget the underscores.
 Depending on the folder stucture of your project, you may need to `[Command] + [G]` a couple times to cycle through the matches.
 Be on the lookout for something like this 🔎:

 ```html
 _OBJC_CLASS_$__TtC4MyProject10SwiftAppDel
 ```

 The value we need here is the `TtC4MyProject10SwiftAppDel`.
-Copy it to your clipboard. 🚨 Note: this symbolic header entry has changed slightly in the 19 SDK.
-In previous SDKs, this appears as `_OBJC_CLASS_$__TtC4MyProject10SwiftAppDelegate`.
+Copy it to your clipboard. 🚨 Note: This changed slightly in the 19 SDK.
+In previous SDKs, it appears as `_OBJC_CLASS_$__TtC4MyProject10SwiftAppDelegate`.

 ---